 Vitamin C is a very important nutrient in the development of collagen and collagen plays an important role in keeping your skin elastic and strong.
 So, eat plenty of citrus fruits such as lemon and oranges to get your daily dose of Vitamin C.

 5. Treat the Stretch Marks when they Appear

 Your best chance to reduce the appearance of stretch marks is treating them when they appear.
 Once your stretch marks mature, it is extremely hard to treat.
 For best results start applying stretch mark lotion or cream when they start to appear.

 Don’t just apply product into your stretch marks, but gently massaging in your skin makes it more effective.

 When your skin is dry, elastic fibers underneath your skin start breaking down and increasing the chance of developing stretch marks.

-So, avoid hot showers or turned down the temperature of your shower to avoid the chance of drying your skin.
+So, avoid hot showers or turn down the temperature of your shower to avoid the chance of drying your skin.

 Best Stretch Mark Prevention Cream during Pregnancy

-Many research studies have tested creams and lotions sold to treat the stretch marks, but they did not find a single product that helps all the time.
+Many research studies have tested creams and lotions sold to treat stretch marks, but they did not find a single product that always helps.

 A randomized double-blinded study published in 2008 showed no difference in stretch marks development between pregnant women who applied cocoa butter lotion daily from 16 weeks to their delivery compared to those who did not (9).